GRAPHSHAP: Explaining Identity-Aware Graph Classifiers Through the Language of Motifs: on brain data

+\method produces {\em local}, data-point-level explanations; it is therefore possible to collect explanation scores across the whole dataset and aggregate them to obtain a {\em global} feature ranking.
+In \S \ref{sec:kernel_experiments} we observed how, for our synthetic datasets, a depth-1 approximation yielded high Pearson correlation scores with respect to the exact values.
+We run the same experiments for the brain dataset (for the 10 mined motifs of the previous section), obtaining analogous results: depth-1 approximations are extremely good proxies for the exact explanation scores (median Pearson's correlation coefficient across the test set is 0.997 and lower/upper quartile values are 0.994 and 0.999 respectively).
 Exploiting this result, we then extend the set of motifs, from the top-10 to the top-100 emerging from the ranking process, and compute their depth-1 approximated explanation scores.
 We remark that this process has linear computational cost with respect to the number of features, and therefore requires only 10x time with respect to the previous 10-features explanations.
 It is worth stressing that our approach allows to save $~10^{26}$ operations, making features attribution feasible in such a large space.

-In Figure~\ref{fig:brain_motifs100}(A) we report, for each motif in $\mathcal{M}$, the average absolute value of the explanation scores across all graphs in $\mathcal{G}$.
-In Figure~\ref{fig:brain_motifs100}(B) we report the four top-scoring motifs, both as graphs and as mapped on the corresponding ROIs.

-We observe that $M_3$, one of the high-scoring motifs for the local explanation of Figure~\ref{fig:gshap_local}, appears to be highly relevant across the whole dataset, while the other top10 motifs are globally less relevant.
-It is also worth mentioning that the most globally-relevant motif, $M45$, is located in the {\em cerebellum area}, which is implicated in social cognition and has often been linked with ASD in neuroscience. literature~\cite{laidi2017asd}.

-On the other hand, considering only motifs from $0$ to $9$, although they are selected for their high $CS$, would have hidden the effects of more important motifs for explaining the black-box predictions.
-Thus, when a classifier is not inspected by a domain expert to validate existing hypothesis (i.e. asking explanations considering a small set of plausible motifs), the proposed kernel can be used to scale massively the number of explanations to generate novel hypothesis.
+In Figure~\ref{fig:brain_global} we report, for each motif in $\mathcal{M}$, the average absolute value of the explanation scores across all graphs in $\mathcal{G}$.
+We observe that the average score drops rapidly, indicating that only few motifs are generally relevant across explanations.
+The motif with the highest global score is $M_5$, which we observed in both $P_1$ and $P_2$ in Figure~\ref{fig:brain_local}.
+It is also worth observing that $M_2$, a highly relevant motif for the explanation of $P_2$, has negligible global importance.
+When a classifier is not inspected by a domain expert to validate existing hypothesis (i.e. asking explanations considering a small set of plausible motifs), the proposed kernel can be used to scale massively the number of explanations to generate novel hypothesis.
+Conversely, further analysis of peculiarities such as $M_2$ might help the practitioner understand the decision process of the ML model.\\